 The full-time MPA program is designed to provide an understanding of the essential body of knowledge and to develop the basic skills needed for professional management.
 Such essentials include quantitative analysis, managerial economics, organizational behavior, strategy, human resource management, accounting, budget and finance, ethics, and communication.
 These skills are taught through practical class and field experiences, case studies, formal and computer simulations, and special workshops and seminars.
 Second-year courses are designed around an individual’s desired sector and skill areas.
-Sectors include local government, state, and federal government, and nonprofit.
-Skills include resourse development, program management, and finance.
-By selecting a sector and a skill area students are uniquely prepared for a career where they can effectively adminsiter in government and nonprofit programs.
+Sectors include local government, state and federal government, and nonprofit.
+Skills include resource development, program management, and finance.
+By selecting a sector and a skill area, students are uniquely prepared for a career where they can effectively administer in government and nonprofit programs.

 Requirements for Degree

 - First-year program: courses in economic decision making, decision analysis, organizational behavior, communication, administrative environment, budgeting, statistics, finance, program evaluation, and career preparation.

 - Second-year program: courses in ethics, legal issues, and human resource management, and a capstone course.

 - Sector and skill courses.
 By selecting a sector (local government, state and federal government, or nonprofit) and a skill (resource development, program management, or finance) a student takes 15 credits to prepare for a specific career path.